C-huck/gesture-handshape-perception/gesture-meaning-project/README.md

 1. Produced vignettes of 69 unique events (e.g., *break, walk, hammer*).
 2. Elicited silent gestures of these vignettes from 6 non-signing participants (6 * 69 = 413 silent gestures, with one gesture discarded).
-3. For each action vignette, elicited 30 one-sentence descriptions of the action on Amazon Mechanical Turk
+3. For each action vignette, elicited 30 one-sentence descriptions of the action on Amazon Mechanical Turk (Fig. 1, left)
-4. For each silent gesture, we elicited 20 one-sentence descriptions of what the gesture intended to convey on AMT
+4. For each silent gesture, we elicited 20 one-sentence descriptions of what the gesture intended to convey on AMT (Fig. 1, right)
 5. Extracted and spell-checked the verbs from the sentences (`get-verb.py`)
 6. Computed Semantic Distance between verbs
     - e.g., the verbs in the set {eat, dine, drink} are more similar to each other than {eat, think, drip}, which can be represented numerically (i.e., SD(eat, dine, drink) < SD(eat, think, drip)).